amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 		ON surveys.species_id = species.species_id;

 > #### CHALLENGE 12
-> Identify the genus, species, and weight of every individual captured at the site.***
+> Identify the genus, species, and weight of every individual captured at the site.

 We can count the number of records returned by our original `JOIN` query.

-		SELECT *
+		SELECT COUNT(\*)
 		FROM surveys
 		JOIN species
 		ON surveys.species_id = species.species_id